boltlabs-inc/zkchannels-spec/tezos/1-setup.md

 * `context-string`: a string set to `"zkChannels mutual close"`.
 This is contained in the tuple that gets signed when creating `mutual_close_signature`.
 #### `zkAbacus` global defaults
 * `close`: a fixed scalar used to differentiate closing state and state.
 The default value is 0x000000000000000000000000000000000000000000000000000000434c4f5345, which is derived from the binary encoding of the string 'CLOSE'.

+### Tezos account balances
+Before establishing a zkChannel, the customer and merchant should ensure that they will have a sufficient balance to pay for the [operations fees](5-tezos-escrowagent.md#operation-fees) needed for interacting with the smart contract.
+Since the blockchain fee market is dynamic, it is impossible to predict with certainty what the necessary fees will be.
+However, based on our [contract benchmarks](https://github.com/boltlabs-inc/tezos-contract/wiki/Benchmark-Results) on testnet, we recommend a minimum amount reserved specifically for operation fees for the customer and merchant to be 2 tez and 0.009 tez, respectively.

 ## Merchant Setup